 Morphospecies in the Euphyllia and the Fimbriaphyllia and the systematic hierarchy

 The phylogeny of the 3′-end of the cox1 gene also supports two major groups (V-A and V-C) that represent the two genera and the dichotomy based on polyp morphology.
 The distinct clusters or subgroups in the gene tree were found to represent the morphospecies of Euphyllia and Fimbriaphyllia.
 In the sub-groupings of the Fimbriaphyllia group (sub-groups V-A1 to V-A5 in Fig. 3), species with flabello-meandroid colonies, except for F. divisa, clustered separately from each other as in F. ancora and F. yaeyamaensis.
 Species with a phaceloid colony structure, as in F. paraancora and F. paradivisa, each formed their own distinct group, but they were clustered together with the flabello-meandroid, F. divisa.
 In the major cluster of group V-A, F. yaeyamaensis and F. ancora are at the base of the group, which may mean that the phaceloid species in the group diverged later than the flabello-meandroid species.
 It appears that species with the same polyp shape have a phaceloid or a flabello-meandroid counterpart.
 For example, F. ancora, a flabello-meandroid species with anchor-shaped polyps, has F. paraancora as its phaceloid counterpart.
-Fimbriaphyllia yaeyamaensis, a species with branched polyps, is the only one with both flabello-meandroid and phaceloid colony structures, which makes it unique among species of group V-A. As suggested in the tree, the flabello-meandroid counterpart of F. yaeyamaensis with branched polyps is F. divisa, and the phaceloid counterpart is F. paradivisa.
-There is the possibility that Fimbriaphyllia is still a young group and that introgression may still be occurring among its members; hence, reciprocal monophyly may not have been fully achieved yet.
+Fimbriaphyllia yaeyamaensis, a species with branched polyps, has both flabello-meandroid and phaceloid colony structures.
+As suggested in the tree, the flabello-meandroid counterpart of F. yaeyamaensis with branched polyps may be F. divisa, and the phaceloid counterpart is F. paradivisa.
+However, F. divisa was also found to have both flabello-meandroid and phacelo-flabellate or phaceloid corallite structures.
+Our findings support the possibility that Fimbriaphyllia is still a young group and that introgression may still be occurring amongst its members; hence, reciprocal monophyly may not have been fully achieved yet.
 This phenomenon may also explain the grouping of E. ancora (JF825139) from Taiwan with F. divisa from the Philippines.
 Nevertheless, among the markers we used, the 3′-end of the cox1 gene exhibited the best resolution as evidenced by the distinct clusters of species of the Euphyllia and the Fimbriaphyllia group in the gene tree.
 Apart from the capability to the resolve species phylogeny in Euphyllia and Fimbriaphyllia, as predicted by Lin et al. (2011), the ability to tease-out sequences up to the species level and the uniqueness of the gene region to species of these genera shows potential for barcoding.
 So far, these characteristics are uncommon for the gene markers tested for Scleractinia; furthermore, it was established in the study of Huang et al. (2008) that the mitochondrial gene of anthozoans is slowly evolving and is not suitable for the purposes of DNA barcoding.
 The 3′-end of the cox1 gene of Euphyllia and Fimbriaphyllia may be an exception to the rule.

 The phylogeny of the 3′-end of the cox1 gene shows that it not only supports the dichotomy based on polyp morphology, but it also shows the combination of polyp and skeletal traits that are relevant in distinguishing species of Fimbriaphyllia and Euphyllia (Fig. 4B).
 As E. glabrescens is the only member of the Euphyllia group, so far as our study supports, tubular polyps and phaceloid colony structure is a combination of traits that have been found to be unique to the species.
 Euphyllia cristata shares the same combination of traits but its septal morphology has been described to be distinct from E. glabrescens (Veron & Pichon, 1980; Table 1).
 The finer clustering supporting the morphospecies and the distinction between E. glabrescens and E. cristata at the miscrostructure level opens the possibility that there may be microstructures that may also be able to diagnose species of Fimbriaphyllia.

-External relationships of the Euphyllia and Fimbriaphyllia with the new members of Euphyllidae (clade V)
+External relationships of the Euphyllia and Fimbriaphyllia with the new members of Euphylliidae (clade V)

-Evolution of reproductive traits in the Euphyllidae (clade V)
+Evolution of reproductive traits in the Euphylliidae (clade V)

 Sexuality and modes of reproduction are emergent patterns that were also perceived in the clustering in the gene trees.
 Fimbriaphyllia ancora, F. divisa, and F. paraancora (group V-A), are mainly gonochoric (dioecious) broadcast spawners (Borneman, 2003; Twan, Hwang & Chang, 2003; Twan et al., 2005; Twan et al., 2006; Fan et al., 2006).
 To date, there is no scientifically published information about the reproductive mode of F. paradivisa and F. yaeyamaensis, but we predict that they are also gonochoric broadcast-spawners as in other species of Fimbriaphyllia.
 Euphyllia glabrescens (group V-C), on the other hand, is known to be a hermaphroditic brooder (Richmond & Hunter, 1990; Baird, Guest & Willis, 2009).
 Sexuality and reproductive modes are still unknown for E. cristata, E. paraglabrescens, and E. baliensis.
 Galaxea fascicularis was first reported to be a hermaphroditic broadcast-spawner (Babcock et al., 1986; Shlesinger, Goulet & Loya, 1998) but was later reported to be a pseudo-gynodioecious broadcast-spawner instead (Guest et al., 2005; Baird, Guest & Willis, 2009).
 Keshavmurthy et al. (2012) were able to resolve the sexuality of the species by showing that G. fascicularis is gynodioecious rather than pseudo-gynodioecious.
 Being gynodioecious is characterized by the existence of female colonies separate from hermaphroditic colonies that produce viable egg and sperm (Keshavmurthy et al., 2012).
 Pseudo-gynodioecious, on the other hand, is essentially the same, but hermaphroditic colonies are thought to produce non-viable eggs, hence “pseudo” (Guest et al., 2005; Baird, Guest & Willis, 2009).
 The gynodioecious type of sexuality has not yet been documented in other corals and is, to date, unique to G. fascicularis (Keshavmurthy et al., 2012).
 The sexuality of G. fascicularis, being gynodioecious, appears to be an intermediate or a “transitional state” between Fimbriaphyllia (dioecious) and Euphyllia (hermaphroditic), which was also mentioned by Keshavmurthy et al. (2012).
 This claim is supported by our gene trees, and it may explain why G. fascicularis is in its own cluster, but its close affinity to Fimbriaphyllia is based on being a broadcast-spawner.
 Unfortunately, the sexuality and mode of reproduction of C. chagius has not yet been documented, but as the pattern in our gene tree suggests, C. chagius is hypothesized to be a hermaphroditic brooder like E. glabrescens.